-Beacon Health Options, in conjunction with LRE monitors CMHSP member performance on site reviews conducted by MDHHS.
+LRE, with assistance from Beacon Health Options monitors CMHSP member performance on site reviews conducted by MDHHS.
 To best address local concerns, each LRE member CMHSP drafts remedial action for all citations for which the LRE member has been identified as being out of compliance.
 Workgroups and ROATS may be consulted to address systemic issues that are identified by the MDHHS reviewers.

-Beacon Health Options staff assume responsibility for ensuring all aspects of each Site Review is properly handled, including MDHHS Site Reviews.
+Beacon Health Options staff assists LRE staff in ensuring each Site Review is conducted appropriately, including MDHHS Site Reviews.
 When a plan of correction is received, lead staff distributes to all applicable PIHP/CMHSP staff for plan of correction development.
 The LRE Executive Team and QI ROAT review the plan of correction prior to it being submitted to MDHHS for approval.
 In conjunction with LRE staff, Beacon Health Options staff are responsible for plan of correction implementation and monitoring, with oversight by the QI ROAT and the LRE Executive Team.

-MDHHS REVIEW ACTIVITIES NAME OF REVIEW APPLICATION FREQUENCY OF REVIEW MDHHS Site Review Habilitation Supports Waiver Full review every other year; follow-up review on off year MDHHS Site Review Autism Benefit Full review every other year; follow-up review on off year

-MDHHS REVIEW ACTIVITIES NAME OF REVIEW APPLICATION FREQUENCY OF REVIEW Bureau of Substance Abuse and Addiction Services Review Substance Abuse - Treatment & Prevention Full review every other year; follow-up review on off year Children's & SED Waiver Program Review Children's & SED Waiver Full review every other year; follow-up review on off year Children's Diagnostic & Treatment Services Program Children's Services Every 3 years Certification Review Non-accredited CMHSP's & Providers Every 3 years
+MDHHS REVIEW ACTIVITIES NAME OF REVIEW APPLICATION FREQUENCY OF REVIEW MDHHS Site Review Habilitation Supports Waiver Full review every other year; follow-up review on off year MDHHS Site Review Autism Benefit Full review every other year; follow-up review on off year Bureau of Substance Abuse and Addiction Services Review Substance Abuse - Treatment & Prevention Full review every other year; follow-up review on off year Children's & SED Waiver Program Review Children's & SED Waiver Full review every other year; follow-up review on off year Children's Diagnostic & Treatment Services Program Children's Services Every 3 years Certification Review Non-accredited CMHSP's & Providers Every 3 years